-8.1.
-Application Submission Guidelines
+8.1 Application Submission Guidelines

 Applications must be submitted via the CPRIT Application Receipt System (CARS) (https://CPRITGrants.org).
 Only applications submitted through this portal will be considered eligible for evaluation.
 The applicant is eligible solely for the grant mechanism specified by the RFA under which the grant application was submitted.
 The PI must create a user account in the system to start and submit an application.
-Furthermore, the Application Signing
+Furthermore, the Application Signing Official (a person authorized to sign and submit the application for the organization) and the Grants Contract/Office of Sponsored Projects Official (the individual who will manage the grant contract if an award is made) also must create a user account in CARS.

-Official (ASO) (a person authorized to sign and submit the application for the organization) and the Grants Contract/Office of Sponsored Projects Official (the individual who will manage the grant contract if an award is made) also must create a user account in CARS.
-Applications will be accepted beginning at 7 AM central time on October 17, 2016, and must be submitted by 3 PM central time on January 17, 2017.
+Applications will be accepted beginning at 7 AM central time on October 17, 2018 and must be submitted by 4 PM central time on January 30, 2019.
 Submission of an application is considered an acceptance of the terms and conditions of the RFA.

-8.1.1.
-Submission Deadline Extension
+8.1.1 Submission Deadline Extension

-The submission deadline may be extended for 1 or more grant applications upon a showing of good cause.
+The submission deadline may be extended upon a showing of extenuating circumstances.
 A request for a deadline extension based on the need to complete multiple CPRIT or other grants applications will be denied.
-All requests for extension of the submission deadline must be submitted via email to the HelpDesk.
+All requests for extension of the submission deadline must be submitted via email to the CPRIT Helpdesk within 24 hours of the submission deadline.
 Submission deadline extensions, including the reason for the extension, will be documented as part of the grant review process records.
 Please note that deadline extension requests are very rarely approved.

-8.2.
-Application Components
+8.2 Application Components

 Applicants are advised to follow all instructions to ensure accurate and complete submission of all components of the application.
-Please refer to the Instructions for Applicants document for details that will be available when the application receipt system opens.
+Please refer to the IFA document for details that will be available when the application receipt system opens.
 Submissions that are missing 1 or more components or do not meet the eligibility requirements listed in section 5 will be administratively rejected without review.

-8.2.1.
-Abstract and Significance (5,000 characters)
+8.2.1 Abstract and Significance (5,000 characters)